wannadiexd/plu/README.md

 ### Exercise 2: Find the inverse of a given matrix using the PLU decomposition

-Your task is to implement the following function for inverting matrices using `PLU decomposition`:
+Your task is to implement the following function to invert matrices using the PLU decomposition:

 ```java
 	/**